-Finding: Not applicable.
-The Council has no contracts that were initiated or renewed during the fiscal period.
+Finding: Not applicable, the Council did not have any contracts initiated or renewed during the fiscal period.

 Payroll and Personnel

 A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
 Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.